quoctuan364/quoctuan364/README.md

 # 💫 About Me:
-(❁´◡`❁)
-- 💻 I am majoring in Information Systems<br>- 🎤 But my heart always hums to the tunes.<br>- 📫 How to reach me:Tuanisme362004@gmail.com<br>- 👾 Fun fact: She and I are just friends<br>-🎶  Favorite music : Not Around
+ 💻 I am majoring in Information Systems<br> 🎤 But my heart always hums to the tunes.<br> 📫 How to reach me:Tuanisme362004@gmail.com<br> 👾 Fun fact: She and I are just friends<br>🎶  Favorite music : Not Around

 ## 🌐 Socials: